MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-overview.md

 ## Security with portals Web API

 You can configure record-based security to individual records in portals using [entity permissions](configure/assign-entity-permissions.md).
-Portals Web API access entity records and follow the entity permissions given to users through the assocciated [web role](configure/create-web-roles.md).
+Portals Web API access entity records and follow the entity permissions given to users through the associated [web role](configure/create-web-roles.md).

 ![Portals Web API security](media/web-api/portals-webapi-security.png)

 @Neeraj - is the modified image acceptable?
-Also, it had 'MS confidential' ealier, removed now.
+Also, it had 'MS confidential' earlier, removed now.
 So just to be sure, are we sure it's intended for public use and no longer MS confidential?
 Also, is the image on the right 'complete'?
 It appears the vertical line to the inward circle needs a title or a legend.

 ## Authenticating portals Web API requests

 You don't need to include authentication code since authentication and authorization are managed by the application.
 Portals API must use cookie for authentication and authorization.
 All POST call must include CSRF token.

-## GDPR
+## General Data Protection Regulation (GDPR)

 All request header should have contact id passed for auditing purpose.
-For anonymous user, it'll be passed as `null`.
+For anonymous user, it will be passed as `null`.

 If audit logging is enabled, then user can see all the audit events in [Office 365 audit log](https://protection.office.com/unifiedauditlog).